 Energy and lighting

-- Prioritize passive cooling through orientation, shading, and thermal mass.
+- Prioritize passive cooling through sustainable building materials, orientation, shading, and thermal mass.

-- Size solar plus batteries for your true loads, including desalination if used.
+- Size solar plus batteries for your true loads.

 - Use dark‑sky compliant, shielded, warm‑temperature exterior lighting.